threedslider/blackdot/README.md

 Development
 -------------

-It will support to Vulkan and OpenGL.
+It will support to Vulkan.

 It will support to AngelScript and Python.